 If I could go back, I would probably opt for the slightly cheaper version without these unnecessary upgrades.
 No need to dwell on this purchase though.
 I now have a reliable bike for transport to and from work each day, and a reliable exercise and outdoor enjoyment machine for the various paved trails near my apartment.

-So, my bike was my biggest expense this month, totaling in at $1,000!
-Here’s a visual breakdown of my March expenses:
+So, my bike was my biggest expense this month, at just under $1,000!

-My monthly savings edged out every other category this month, by just one dollar
+My monthly savings edged out my most expensive category this month (transit/travel), by just one dollar

 Home/Rent – $696